 - Provide a fair, consistent, and inclusive environment and make all employment decisions based on neutral and objective criteria.
 In addition to complying with all applicable laws, suppliers must not engage in or tolerate discrimination, harassment, and unfair treatment based on an individual's race, color, ancestry, ethnicity, religion, sex, pregnancy, national origin, age, disability, marital status, veteran status, military status or obligation to perform military service, sexual orientation, gender identity or expression, or genetic information.
-If there is a perceived conflict between this expectation and applicable law, let Walmart know. - Provide a mechanism for workers to report concerns to management, to you as the supplier, and to third parties.
-These mechanisms should allow for anonymity and prohibit retaliation for reporting in good faith.
+If there is a perceived conflict between this expectation and applicable law, let Walmart know. - Provide a mechanism for workers or other stakeholders to report concerns to management, to you as the supplier, and to third parties.
+These mechanisms should allow for anonymity and prohibit retaliation by you as the supplier against any germane party, including human rights organizations, for reporting in good faith.
 Walmart makes its Ethics & Compliance reporting channels available to workers who have concerns about suppliers and facilities that make product for Walmart.
 Suppliers of Walmart-branded product and product where Walmart will be the importer of record are required to distribute Walmart posters throughout their supply chain to help make workers aware of Walmart's expectations and the availability of those reporting channels. - Address reports that your management, employees, or subcontractors have engaged in harassment, threatening behavior, or discrimination. - Do not engage in physical punishment, including when imposing discipline.